Enkaiyuegure/flakes/README.md

 ## TODO
 - change i3blocks to polybar
 - modular configuartions(use flake-utils-plus or flake-parts)
+  - Now use flake-parts
+  - gradually expand it to the entire configuration
 - add dev environment
 - add hyprland
 - add more hosts